digger1213/CruiserImproved/README.md

 - \[Client\] Fixed Baboon Hawks requiring very high speed to run over.
 - \[Client\] Fixed controls continuing to work in the Cruiser while typing in chat or the pause menu is open.
 - \[Client\] Fixed slow collisions dealing 2 damage to entities clientside (thanks to [Buttery Stancakes](https://github.com/ButteryStancakes))
+- \[Client\] Fixed cruiser colliding with players standing on it, or colliding with entities standing in the back.

 ### Feedback